Your LinkedIn summary section is one of the first places recruiters and employers look on your profile.

 These are effective LinkedIn summary examples if unemployed or employed.
 It doesn’t matter.
 The idea is the same – to show employers how you’d help their organization and why they should want to interview you.

-This LinkedIn summary example is well-spaced (no big blocks of text), and includes a ton of keywords showing what this person is best at.
+This LinkedIn summary example is well-spaced (no big blocks of text), and includes plenty of relevant keywords showing how this candidate can help their next employer.

-And that’s the type of information that can get you a job interview with employers who need the skills you highlight.
+And that’s the type of information that can get you a job interview from employers who need the type of skills you offer.

-This example also has great spacing and uses some unique formatting (star-shaped bullet points) to attract attention.
+This LinkedIn summary example also has great spacing and uses some unique formatting (star-shaped bullet points) to attract attention.

 This person’s LinkedIn summary also does a good job of showing some passion for the work they do (where they say, “The most exciting part of my job is….”)